jgast589/CSE-360-GroupProject/README.md

 # CSE-360 Group Project

 Welcome to the **CSE-360 Group Project** repository.
-This project is a [brief description of what your project does].
+This project is an application that store users information and check different question answers.
 It uses Java, JavaFX for the user interface, and H2 as the embedded database.

 ## Table of Contents